Welcome to our Allergy Center

-- When your itching, sneezing, red eyes, and runny nose become embarrassing in public
+- Itching, sneezing, red eyes, and a runny nose become embarrassing in public

-- When your child cannot focus at school due to daily allergies
+- Your child cannot focus at school due to daily allergies

-- We will identify if you have allergies and identify the specific allergens.
+- Identify if you have allergies and the specific allergens.

-- We will teach you about the various treatment options for your allergies from medication to immunotherapy.
+- To teach you about the various treatment options for your allergies from medication to immunotherapy.

-- We will help you achieve your goal of allergy relief.
+- Help you achieve your goal of allergy relief.

 - Their specific allergies